FTBTeam/FTB-Echoes/README.md

 Note that whenever "a serialized component" is mentioned below, this is the raw json for a Minecraft text component, as documented [here](https://minecraft.wiki/w/Text_component_format).

-See example echo definition [here](https://github.com/FTBTeam/FTB-Echoes/blob/main/src/main/resources/data/ftbechoes/echo_definitions/test_echo1.json).
+See example echo definitions [here](https://github.com/FTBTeam/FTB-Echoes/blob/main/src/main/resources/data/ftbechoes/echo_definitions/).
+These test definitions are loaded by the mod only when in a development environment.

 An Echo json has the following top-level fields, all required:

 * `id` - must be unique to the Echo; match the path & filename
 * `title` - displayed in the Echo GUI, a serialized component
 * `stages` - a list of Echo stages for this echo, see below
-* `all_complete` - a message displayed at the end of the Echo GUI lore panel.
+* `all_complete` - a message displayed at the end of the Echo GUI lore panel when the team has completed all stages.
 Optional, defaults to "All Stages Complete!"

 ### Echo Stages

 Echo stages define the progression for an Echo.
 Fields:

 * `title` - optional, displayed in the Lore page as the first text line of a stage if present
-* `lore` - a list of lore entry components, see below
+* `lore` - a list of lore entry components, see [Lore Entry Components](#lore-entry-components) below
 * `not_ready` - serialized component, text displayed after the lore if the player isn't ready to proceed
 * `ready` - serialized component, text displayed after the lore if the player _is_ ready to proceed
 * `required_stage` - a string; the game stage the player must have to complete the stage
-* `shop_unlock` - required, but may be empty; a list of shop entries (see below) to unlock once the stage is completed
+* `shop_unlock` - required, but may be empty; a list of shop entries to unlock once the stage is completed; see [Shop Entries](#shop-entries) below
+* `completion_reward` - optional one-time reward(s) granted to players when they complete the stage; see [Completion Rewards](#completion-rewards) below

 ### Lore Entry Components